mistergamarra/spring-cloud-sqs/README.md

 ### Getting started

-Create an account named  **sqs-account** and this permissions **AmazonSQSFullAccess, AWSCloudFormationFullAccess** in your IAM section from your aws console.
+Create an account named  **sqs-account** and add this permissions **AmazonSQSFullAccess, AWSCloudFormationFullAccess** in your IAM section from your aws console.

 ### 1. Create a profile into AWS CLI using this command